deepdive

 MCP Prompts

-MCP servers can also expose prompt templates. llm.rb can list those
+MCP servers can also expose prompt templates. llm.rb can list those prompts

-are normalized into LLM::Message objects, and the raw MCP
+into LLM::Message objects, and the raw MCP payload stays available in

 This is useful when prompts live outside the application and need to be fetched by name, optionally with arguments, before being passed into a context or agent: